 This is a peculiarity, as many SIM packs sent out these days come with all three sizes included – regular, micro and nano SIMs.
-This can be annoying, especially if you’ve decided to choose iiNet but haven’t chosen a new phone yet!
+This might be annoying, especially if you’ve decided on iiNet as your new service provider but haven’t picked a new phone yet!
 It’s a rare instance, but we imagine it does happen.
 Either way, iiNet has provided a SIM card guide on its website.

 iiNet says that not all mobile handsets are compatible with its SIM cards and of course, it is probably necessary for your handset to be unlocked prior to use.
 Further, as iiNet is a postpaid service, expect excess charges if you exceed your limit, although iiNet says it will likely restrict your service should costs go above $200 for the month!

-- Excess data is also charged in a $10/1GB block.
+- Excess data is charged in a $10/1GB block

 How does iiNet compare to other providers?

-iiNet compares pretty well to its competition, but for it to remain competitive it will have to keep evolving and challenging other MVNOs.
+iiNet compares pretty well against the competition, but for it to remain competitive, it will have to keep evolving and challenging other smaller MVNOs.
 You can’t help but admire the simplicity of iiNet’s four straightforward phone plans.
 Just like with its fixed line broadband services, the telco knows how to make life easier for its customers, with products easy to compare.
 So let’s see how its postpaid plans stack up in a crowded segment.

 iiNet $19.99 Plan Compared